-At the November meeting of full council, the bank reconciliation was signed by the Mayor.
+At the November 2024 meeting of full council, the bank reconciliation was signed by the Mayor.
+I also checked the January 2025 meeting.
 I recommend that the wording is improved so that it says that it was approved and signed.